 🧠 With AI + MCP + AnythingLLM

-Example: “Roll-out for 8 new web servers”
+Example: “Server roll-out for 8 new web servers”

-4. DevSecOps teams and AI engineers
+4. DevSecOps teams and AI developers

 Pain without mjEdit